Alan (Blues) Baker

 Alan T. “Blues” Baker is a deeply experienced chaplain serving as CEO of ChaplainCare LLC.
 This organization provides chaplains, and their ministry of presence, throughout industries, businesses, and corporations.
 Workforce chaplaincy is the fastest-growing segment of specialized ministry and ChaplainCare delivers a ministry of presence by compassionately caring for all of the workforce, especially those who may never enter a house of worship.

 His previous chaplain experience includes military, college, and corporate chaplaincy.
 He teaches courses at the U.S. Naval Academy, Fuller Theological Seminary, Gordon-Conwell Theological Seminary, and Wesley Theological Seminary.
-In 2014 he was appointed as Senior Fellow in the Naval Academy’s Vice Admiral Stockdale Center for Ethical Leadership.
+In 2014 he was appointed as senior fellow in the Naval Academy’s Vice Admiral Stockdale Center for Ethical Leadership.

-Alan received a Doctorate of Ministry degree from Gordon-Conwell Theological Seminary, a Masters of Divinity from Fuller Theological Seminary, and a Bachelor of Science degree from Annapolis.
+Baker received a Doctorate of Ministry degree from Gordon-Conwell Theological Seminary, a Masters of Divinity from Fuller Theological Seminary, and a Bachelor of Science degree from Annapolis.

 Publications

-Alan is the author of Foundations of Chaplaincy: A Practical Guide.
+Baker is the author of Foundations of Chaplaincy: A Practical Guide.
 This textbook was released by Eerdmans in February 2021 and serves as an approachable overview of the nature, purpose, and functional roles of chaplaincy.
 You can find more information here.